ivan-avalos/betcalsa/Pods/WeScan/README.md

 ## Usage

+### Swift

+1. In order to make the framework available, add `import WeScan` at the top of the Swift source file

+2. In the Info.plist, add the `NSCameraUsageDescription` key and set the appropriate value in which you have to inform the user of the reason to allow the camera permission

-1. Make sure that your ViewController confirms to the `ImageScannerControllerDelegate` protocol
+3. Make sure that your view controller conforms to the `ImageScannerControllerDelegate` protocol:

 ```swift
 class YourViewController: UIViewController, ImageScannerControllerDelegate {